 About me ¶

 My name is Tim, I’m working at ASML, a relatively obscure Dutch company, where I work on strategic analyses.
-Before this, I did my PhD research in the instrumentation group of Leiden Observatory under supervision of Christoph Keller and Hans Gerritsen.
+Before this, I did my PhD research in the now-defunct instrumentation group of Leiden Observatory under supervision of Christoph Keller and Hans Gerritsen.

 Over the years I’ve written various pieces of code — for work or for fun — which are available on github.
 Hopefully they’re also useful for others, which is why you are free to copy, remix or adapt (not sell) these in whatever way you see fit.